Many don’t know the meaning of the word and even more don’t even know how to pronounce it correctly!

 Often, we hear trainers and facilitators say ‘This is what I want them to learn…’

 We think this is the wrong mindset.
 All learning should be aimed at what the learner needs to learn to be more productive, effective, or efficient.
 It doesn’t revolve around the tutor… it should centre on the learner.
-Even on an elearning platform, the learner needs to be in control and at the centre of their own learning experience.
+Even on an online learning platform, the learner needs to be in control and at the centre of their own learning experience.

 3) Learning needs to be ‘demonstrable’ in real-world settings